StefHill/HillsHealth/Wiki - GP Prescription Data.md

 ![Pioglitazone Map (2)](https://user-images.githubusercontent.com/45914355/83822702-b3004c80-a6c9-11ea-8deb-e5b4e8842a8b.png)

 From the image above we can see an outlier east of Swansea, and to a lesser degree, an outlier north of Pontypridd.
 The image below shows Pioglitazone prescriptions by postal town, locality, and health board.
 I haven't included a legend, but the locality and HB codes are available online.
 For the moment we just want to get a sense of what the GP data for Wales can tell us.
 But ultimately, the analysis of the data will be directed by the output from the Phase 1 deliverable (i.e EBM summarisation and paraphrasing).
+The Welsh GP data is available from 2013 to date.

 ![Pioglitazone Data](https://user-images.githubusercontent.com/45914355/83826858-e1375980-a6d4-11ea-8c92-e83927c5f87a.png)